Mint-Slate/Country-Content-Controller/readme.txt

 Currently you can not, you would have to put multiple shortcodes.
 In the next release we wll provide this ability.

+= CCC wont pull the users country code so it does not work =

+We suggest you enable or have your host enable fopen as ht eplugin uses file_get_contents()

 == Screenshots ==

 1. The CCC admin settings page provides a full breakdown on how to use this plugin.
 2. An example of using the shortcode on a page

 == Changelog ==